amp-labs/demo-hubspot-apollo/README.md

 5. The server will be running on `http://localhost:4001`.

+6. When developing locally, connect `localhost` to a public domain so that Ampersand can write to the destinations specificed in the server.

+    ```sh

+    ngrok http --domain=<YOUR_STATIC_DOMAIN_URL> 4001

+    # or use the dynamic https URL generated below in webhook URL under destinations in the Ampersand dashboard

+    ngrok http 4001

+    ```

+> Note: when deploying this integration to a hosted environment ensure destinations are configured to point to the hosted URL of the `server`.

 # Ampersand configuration
 The Ampersand configuration is defined in the `amp.yml` file located in the `amp` directory.
 This file specifies the integrations and their respective settings.